indragiek/SNRLastFMEngine/README.md

 4. Call `-retrieveAndStoreSessionKeyWithToken:completionHandler:` to authorize the Last.fm engine.
 In the completion block, store the returned username in your application preferences.

 **Desktop Authentication Method**
+(Mac)

 1. Fetch a request token from Last.fm using `SNRLastFMEngine`'s `-retrieveAuthenticationToken:` method
 2. Call `+authenticationURLWithToken:` to retrieve an authentication URL
 3. Open this URL in either a `WebView` or in the user's web browser, which will then prompt them to allow your application to access their account
 4. Call `-retrieveAndStoreSessionKeyWithToken:completionHandler:` to authorize the Last.fm engine.
 In the completion block, store the returned username in your application preferences.

+**Mobile Authentication Method**
+(iOS)

+1. Call `SNRLastFMEngine`'s `-retrieveAndStoreSessionKeyWithUsername:password:completionHandler` with the user's credentials to authorize the Last.fm engine.
+Upon successful authentication, store the username in your application preferences.

 After authentication, you are now ready to make authenticated API calls.
 For subsequent launches of your app, you can just set the `username` property to the username returned during the authentication process and `SNRLastFMEngine` will automatically read the session key from the keychain and configure itself for use.